Mental health problems in children and young people

 Give your child reliable and trusted self-help information

 Peer-to-peer support can be really useful for children going through tough times.
-Self-help links such as Elefriends, Epicfriends and Healthtalk can be explored in private at your child’s own pace, while safe in the knowledge that you are there to help and answer questions and they are not alone.
+Self-help support such as Anna Freud, Kooth (for ages 10 - 25) and The Mix (for anybody under 25) can be explored in private at your child’s own pace, while safe in the knowledge that you are there to help and answer questions and they are not alone.

 Tell them (and show them) how much you care

-A peaceful, loving home life can really help recovery, yet this isn’t always an easy environment to create when stress levels are high.
+Ideally, a peaceful, loving home life can really help recovery, yet this isn’t always an easy environment to create when stress levels are high.
 It has to be built and nurtured.
-Create simple family routines - having a regular movie night, going for a walk, playing a game - whatever works for you.
+Create simple family routines - for example, having a regular movie night, going for a walk, playing a board game or sport- whatever works for you.
 Then stick to it.
 Just doing simple everyday things together can provide a helpful distraction and bring everyone closer.
-Enjoy this time together, but try not to pressurise your child if they do not enjoy these activities.
+Enjoy this time together, but try not to pressurise your child or teenager if they do not enjoy these activities.
 Give a little space while still supporting and involving them in daily family life.

 Understand the problems